 Stern And Company, a Portland, Oregon Strategic Communications and Crisis Managment firm, develops and implements strategic and communications programs for its clients.
 Its professionals have senior level, long tenured experience as journalists in either the major media or as senior level communications executives at the nation’s leading public relations agencies or major corporations.
 This blog serves as Stern And Company’s primary website.
 Please note the sidebar to learn more about Stern And Company, as well as the continuation of this post.
 Continue reading

 “Experience is the child of Thought, and Thought is the child of Action.
 We cannot learn men from books,” wrote Benjamin Disraeli in the 19th century.
 That’s an important consideration in the selection of public relations firm: Experience.
 Continue reading

-Real average hourly earnings for all employees fell 0.3 percent from February to March, seasonally adjusted, the U.S. Bureau of Labor Statistics reported today.
-This decrease stems from unchanged average hourly earnings and a 0.2 percent increase in the Consumer Price Index for All Urban Consumers (CPI-U).
+Real average hourly earnings for all employees was unchanged from May to June, seasonally adjusted, the U.S. Bureau of Labor Statistics reported today.
+This result stems from a 0.2 percent increase in the average hourly earnings being offset by a 0.3 percent increase in the Consumer Price Index for All Urban Consumers (CPI-U).

 Production and nonsupervisory employees

-Real average hourly earnings for production and nonsupervisory employees fell 0.3 percent from February to March, seasonally adjusted.
-This decrease stems from a 0.1 percent decrease in average hourly earnings and a 0.2 percent increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
+Real average hourly earnings for production and nonsupervisory employees declined 0.1 percent from May to June, seasonally adjusted.
+This result stems from a 0.2 percent increase in average hourly earnings being more than offset by a 0.3 percent increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).

-Real average weekly earnings rose 0.6 percent over the month due to the decrease in real average hourly earnings being more than offset by a 0.9 percent increase in the average workweek.
+Real average weekly earnings declined 0.1 over the month due to the decrease in real average hourly earnings combined with an unchanged average workweek.